 Oh wow!
 How good do these cinnamon rolls look?
 I am so excited I can make them in the Air Fryer.
 I have just recently experimented cooking in it.
 My husband will be so excited when I make these in the Air Fryer for him.

-I’m still figuring out this whole air fryer thing, so I can’t wait to try these cinnamon rolls!
+I’m still figuring out this whole air fryer thing, so I tried these cinnamon rolls and they turned out great.
+I made mine from scratch!

 I’m about to try this but I don’t have an Air Fryer.
 So, I’d like to do it in the oven.
 How many degrees and for how long?
 The other thing is the recipe indicates the sugar is ‘divided’ but nowhere do I see how in the how-to?